thebkv/bkv/ruth03.md

 ### What Happens

-Ruth remains until early morning.

-Boaz protects the privacy of the encounter.
+Boaz protects the privacy of the encounter while the matter remains unresolved.

 ### The Key

-The text again emphasizes Boaz's concern for Ruth's standing.

-Nothing has yet been publicly established.
+Nothing has yet been established publicly.

-He does not want the private appeal to produce unnecessary scandal before the matter can be resolved at the gate.
+Boaz does not allow the private meeting to create unnecessary harm to Ruth's reputation before he can settle the matter properly.

 ### BKV

-Protection continues even while the relationship remains unresolved.
+Boaz's protection continues even after he has accepted Ruth's request.

-Boaz does not use ambiguity for his own advantage.
+He does not use the uncertain space between promise and fulfillment for his own advantage.

-He guards Ruth during the period between promise and public establishment.

-That middle space matters.

 ---

 ### Ruth 3:15 — “Go Not Empty”

-Boaz says:

-> “Bring the vail that thou hast upon thee, and hold it.”

-He fills it with six measures of barley.
+Boaz tells Ruth to hold out her covering and gives her six measures of barley.

-Then:
+Then he says:

 > “Go not empty unto thy mother in law.”

 ### What Happens

-Boaz sends Ruth back to Naomi carrying barley.
+Ruth leaves the threshing floor carrying barley for Naomi.

 ### The Key

-The word **empty** reaches directly back to Ruth 1.
+The word **empty** takes us straight back to Chapter 1.

 Naomi had said:

 > “the LORD hath brought me home again empty.”

-Now Boaz deliberately sends provision so Ruth will not return to Naomi empty.
+Now Boaz deliberately sends Ruth back to her carrying provision.

-This is one of the clearest internal verbal links in the book.

-The answer to Naomi's emptiness is unfolding before the final redemption is complete.
+The final restoration has not arrived, but the language of emptiness is already being answered.

 ### BKV

-God's restoration often appears in stages.

-Naomi's statement of emptiness was real.

-Now the story begins answering it in the same vocabulary.

-**empty
-→ grain**

-Soon:

-**empty
-→ family restored**

-Then:

-**empty
-→ child in her arms**

-The barley is not the final answer.

-It is evidence that the answer is moving.
+The barley is both real provision and evidence that the story is moving.

+Naomi once returned to Bethlehem saying she had nothing.

+Now Ruth comes through the door carrying grain from the man who has promised to redeem.

 ---

-### Ruth 3:16–17 — Ruth Reports Everything
+### Ruth 3:16–17 — Ruth Tells Naomi Everything

-Ruth returns to Naomi.

-Naomi asks:

-> “Who art thou, my daughter?”

-Ruth tells her everything Boaz has done.
+Ruth returns and tells Naomi what Boaz has done.

 She explains that Boaz gave her the barley because he said: